rvernica/SciDB-Py/doc/tutorial.rst

 ^^^^^

-The simplest approach to creating a `SciDBarray` object is to upload a numpy array into SciDB with the `new_array` function.
+The simplest approach to creating a `SciDBarray` object is to upload a numpy array into SciDB with the `from_array` function.
 Although this approach is super-convenient, it is not really suitable for very big arrays (which might exceed memory availability in a single computer, for example).
 In such cases, consider other options described below.